loualrid/CookieCrypt/README.md

 of this gem and would make it more difficult for the gem to be only a minor inconvienence to the users.

 What cookie crypt doesnt prevent:
-  An attacker that knows a user's username and password thats logging in from the user's machine / browser An attacker that knows a user's username and password thats also spoofing the user's agent and also has the user's same auth-cookie
+An attacker that knows a user's username and password thats logging in from the user's machine / browser.
+An attacker that knows a user's username and password thats also spoofing the user's agent and also has the user's same auth-cookie.
-  An attacker that knows a user's username, password, security questions and answers to said questions
+An attacker that knows a user's username, password, security questions and answers to said questions.

 Afterword: Spoofing a user agent is not that difficult, any modern browser with dev tools can change its user agent rather easily.
 The catch is that the values need to match with what the user already has which requires additional work on the attacker's part.
 Also, The system recognizes updates to both the user's OS AND